Voyage to the Ridge 2022

 May 14 - September 2, 2022

-From May 11 through September 2, 2022, NOAA Ocean Exploration and partners will conduct a series of three, telepresence-enabled ocean exploration expeditions on NOAA Ship Okeanos Explorer to collect critical baseline information and improve knowledge about unexplored and poorly understood deepwater areas of the Charlie-Gibbs Fracture Zone, Mid-Atlantic Ridge, and Azores Plateau.
+From May 11 through September 2, 2022, NOAA Ocean Exploration and partners will conduct a series of three, telepresence-enabled ocean exploration expeditions on NOAA Ship Okeanos Explorer to collect critical baseline information and improve knowledge about unexplored and poorly understood deepwater areas of the Charlie-Gibbs Fracture Zone, Mid-Atlantic Ridge, Azores Plateau, and Puerto Rico.

 The first Voyage to the Ridge 2022 expedition will include mapping operations while the second and third expeditions will involve mapping and remotely operated vehicle (ROV) dives: